AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/contract_tutorials/token_contract.md

 ### Types files

 We are also importing types from a `types.nr` file, which imports types from the `types` folder.
-You can view them [here](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/noir-contracts/contracts/token_contract/src).
+You can view them [here (GitHub link)](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/noir-contracts/contracts/token_contract/src).

 The main thing to note from this types folder is the `TransparentNote` definition.
 This defines how the contract moves value from the public domain into the private domain.
 It is similar to the `value_note` that we imported, but with some modifications namely, instead of a defined nullifier key, it allows anyone that can produce the pre-image to the stored `secret_hash` to spend the note.

 ### Note on private state

-Private state in Aztec is all [UTXOs](../../aztec/concepts/storage/index.md).
+Private state in Aztec is all [UTXOs](../../../aztec/concepts/storage/index.md).

 ## Contract Storage